 If you would like more information on this program, please contact Jill Reece at jreece@SPEC.coop.

-In lieu of in-person 4th Grade Safety Demonstrations for 2020, we created a place for teachers, students and parents to view and learn about electrical safety.
-Click here to view resources.
+We created a place for teachers, students and parents to view and learn about electrical safety anytime.
+Click here to view those resources.